How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Uploading the image to the customer portal

-- Upload your image to the customer portal (see How to upload your own image), selecting the the same location where you plan to deploy the cloud server
+- Upload your image to the customer portal (see How to upload your own image), selecting the same location where you plan to deploy the cloud server

 - In the Image section, select Other and choose your uploaded custom image.
 Use SSH authentication with the key that matches the public key in your